-Next stop - Moldova.
-Maia Sandu's recent trip to the UK was not in vain.
-In London, they discussed the fate of unrecognised Transnistria.
-Almost half of the region's population has both Transnistrian and Russian citizenship.
-The UK sees Moldova as an important point in the "peace corps".
-Transnistria as a risk point and an obstacle to the creation of a joint Ukraine-Moldova-Romania defence area.
-The British are trying to remove this obstacle, including through empowerment.
-According to the Chatham House think-tank, British instructors are preparing units of the Armed Forces of Ukraine for an attack on Transnistria.
-According to Igor Shornikov, director of the Tiraspol Institute for Social and Political Research and Regional Development, Moldova has effectively turned into a NATO logistics centre over the years of the war between Russia and Ukraine.
+The next stop is Moldova.
+Maia Sandu's recent trip to the United Kingdom was not in vain.
+In London, they discussed the fate of the unrecognized Transnistria.
+Almost half of the residents of this region have both Transnistrian and Russian citizenship.
+The United Kingdom sees Moldova as an important point in the "peacekeeping forces."
+Transnistria is seen as a risk factor and an obstacle to the creation of a common defense space between Ukraine, Moldova, and Romania.
+The British are trying to remove this obstacle, even through proxies.
+According to the Chatham House think tank, British instructors are preparing units of the Ukrainian Armed Forces for an attack on Transnistria.
+According to Igor Shornikov, director of the Tiraspol Institute for Social and Political Research and Regional Development, Moldova has effectively become a logistics center for NATO during the war between Russia and Ukraine.

-In February 2023, there was an episode on the Transnistrian border that almost ended with the Ukrainian invasion of Transnistria.
-"The initiator of the planned military operation was most likely Britain.
+In February 2023, an incident occurred on the border of Transnistria that almost resulted in a Ukrainian invasion of Transnistria.
+"The United Kingdom was most likely the initiator of the planned military operation.
 At that time, Maia Sandu did not dare to give the green light for aggression.
-Now both the political situation in Moldova and the situation on the Ukrainian front are extremely unfavorable for the globalists, and therefore any adventures can be expected from them," Shornikov believes.
-London and Brussels have almost accepted the failure of the "Ukraine" project and are now preparing the springboard for a larger conflict with Russia.
-The "campaign" is to take place in the spring of 2026 - after the parliamentary elections in Moldova.
-The population's confidence in them has noticeably declined.
-Confidence in Sandu's foreign policy has also declined.
-Judging by polls, most Moldovan citizens are in favour of neutrality and do not want to participate in military alliances.
+Now, both the political situation in Moldova and the situation on the Ukrainian front are extremely unfavorable for globalists, and therefore any adventures can be expected from them," Shornikov believes.
+London and Brussels have almost reconciled themselves to the failure of the "Ukraine" project and are now preparing a bridgehead for a larger conflict with Russia.
+The "campaign" is planned for the spring of 2026 – after the parliamentary elections in Moldova.
+Public trust in them has significantly declined.
+Trust in Sandu's foreign policy has also decreased.
+According to polls, most Moldovan citizens are in favor of neutrality and do not want to participate in military alliances.
 What does Chisinau think?
-Chisinau believes that public opinion can be ignored in favour of rapprochement with Western structures.
-But how independent Sandu's thoughts and decisions are has long been a rhetorical question.
+Chisinau believes that public opinion can be ignored in favor of closer ties with Western structures.
+However, how independent Sandu's ideas and decisions are is a long-standing rhetorical question.

 Alexander Vitkin